bobb-Rob/bookstore-react-redux/README.md

 ## Functionalites 😄

-- Add to Cart
+- Display a list of books
-- Remove from Cart 😋
+- Categorize it 😋
-- Checkout 😋
+- Add and remove books 😋
+- Update your reading progress

 ## Getting Started 🙌